Okayu vs. Zosui: Japanese Rice Porridge

-However, some Japanese like to pour Miso soup into a bowl of rice and eat them together.
+As for the way of eating, some people like to pour miso soup into a bowl of white rice and eat them together.

-Kayu, or O-kayu is a porridge that can be made of grains of various cereals, such as non-glutinous rice, wheat, millet, and buckwheat.
-Besides, beans and potatoes can also be its main ingredient.
+Meanwhile, Okayu or Kayu (粥) is a Japanese porridge made of various kinds of cereal, such as rice, wheat, millet, or buckwheat.
+Also, beans and potatoes can be the main ingredient.